 The process to consolidate the erven and to secure the permission to build was a very lengthy one and final planning permission was finally received in June 2012.
 The official ground-breaking ceremony took place on 1 August 2012 to much excitement and fanfare.

 The First Phase of construction of the new whole school campus commenced in 2012, and the High School moved from its old location in Riverside Terrace to the site in December of 2013, opening its doors in January 2014.

 Construction of Phase 2 commenced in 2014 and once completed, the Primary School (based for many years at Swan Cottage in Valley Road) finally moved in to share the new campus with the High School.
 And so, January 2015 saw for the first time in the history of Hout Bay International School both Primary and High School students housed under the same roof.
 The dream of a world class international school housed on one campus as one through school for students aged 3.5 – 18 years of age had finally come true.

 With a continued commitment to see the campus realise its full potential, construction of Phase 3 will commence in 2017.
-This phase will see a new Junior Primary block being added to the existing phases complete with 8 additional classrooms, a dedicated Primary School library, a purpose built play area for junior primary students and a canteen to provide meals to all our students.
+This phase will see a new Junior Primary block being added to the existing phases complete with 8 additional classrooms, a purpose built play area for junior primary students and a canteen to provide meals to all our students.

 GET IN TOUCH

 We are on hand to answer any questions you may have!
 Please get in touch either with the following contact details or by using our quick contact form.
 We will endeavour to reply to you within 1 working day.

 If you would like to arrange visiting the school, to have a personal tour and to get answer to all of your questions, please visit our Admissions page & make an enquiry with a suggested time and date to suit you!